Academic Advising Frequently Asked Questions

 Why are your policies more stringent than University policies when it comes to withdrawing, late-adding, etc?

 As a college, we reserve the right to institute stricter policies.
-We look at the larger picture of how withdrawing from a class or late-adding a class will impact both the College and the student in the long term.
-Because of the withdrawal limit (18 units) and the challenges of graduating in a timely manner, it is important that we carefully scrutinize all petitions before approving or denying them.
+We look at the larger picture of how late-adding, repeating a class for a third time, and taking more than 19 units (13 units for students on probation) will impact both the College and the student in the long term.
+Because of the potential negative impact of some of these requests, it is important that we carefully scrutinize all petitions before approving or denying them.
+We want students to be successful which is why we may request for more supporting documentation if your request does not meet University or College criteria.

 How do I properly submit a petition?

 Please fill out the petition completely with your name, contact number, email, course, schedule number and justification as to why you are petitioning.
-Before you turn in your petition to our office, you must have the following: approval/denial from the instructor, approval/denial from the chair, and your serious and compelling documentation attached.
+Before you turn in your petition to our office, you must have the following: approval/denial from the instructor, approval/denial from the chair, and your supporting documentation attached if applicable.
+If any of the above are missing, we will contact you via email for more information.

 What do I need to do if I’m on probation?

 I’m Pre-Nursing.
 Can I talk to someone about my application and the prerequisites?

 Unfortunately, we do not advise on any applications.
 The best suggestion we can offer is to carefully review the Nursing website.
 There you can find a FAQ section as well as the Nursing application itself which specifically outlines what you need to do to be a strong candidate.
 General guidelines: high GPA (3.5 or above in pre-reqs) is most desirable, along with clinical experience and other supplemental criteria (e.g. diversity criteria, speaking a second language).

 How do I change my major?

-Get a change of major form on the Registrar's Office website.
-Please review this page and follow the directions.
+The change of major process has now moved online.
+Please visit the Registrar's Office website for details.
 There are different rules for students who want to add a second major or have more than 96 units.